Shreyas1308/Shreyas1308/README.md

 [<img src="https://www.edigitalagency.com.au/wp-content/uploads/Linkedin-logo-icon-png.png" width="24">](https://www.linkedin.com/in/shreyaschoudhary-26271216a/)

-Hi, I'm Shreyas Choudhary, a passionate self-taught electronics designer entusiast, data analyst cum visualizer, computer vision expert and a freelance hardware engineer from India.
+I'm Shreyas Choudhary, a passionate self-taught electronics designer entusiast, data analyst cum visualizer, computer vision expert and a freelance hardware engineer from India.
 My passion for automation lies with dreaming up ideas and making them come true with elegant technologies.
 I take great care in the experience and architecture; and yes I do code especially ARM processors and IoT projects with their performance analysis predictions.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.